Les Gets Ski Resort, France

 For more information and rates, please visit the Les Gets website or you can email me directly.

-Disclaimer: Even though I was invited by the Les Gets tourism office.
+Disclaimer: Even though I was invited by the Les Gets Tourism Office office.
 All views are my own and based on my own experience.